previous page back to table of contents next page

 The NEOWISE Known Solar System Object Possible Association List (KSSOPAL) contains a listing of asteroids, comets, planets and planetary satellites, with orbits known at the time of NEOWISE data processing, that are predicted to be within the field-of-view at the time of individual NEOWISE Single-exposures.
 If the predicted position of a solar system object is in close proximity to a detection in the corresponding NEOWISE Single-exposure, the NEOWISE detection position and brightness information are also provided.

 The positions of individual objects are usually observed multiple times, so most objects have multiple entries in the List.
-The KSSOPAL contains 208,846,815 entries that correspond to 1,530,454 different solar system objects whose positions were observed during the first ten years of the NEOWISE survey.
+The KSSOPAL contains 230,034,302 entries that correspond to 1,610,330 different solar system objects whose positions were observed during the NEOWISE survey.
+The increase in the number of solar system objects in the FOV each year reflects the increase in number of small body discoveries each year and not anything fundamental about the NEOWISE survey.

 The KSSOPAL column descriptions are given in IV.2.e.i.
 The algorithms used to predict known solar system object positions and updates made for NEOWISE processing are described in IV.2.e.
 Instructions for accessing the KSSOPAL are given in I.5.